 Who cares about reifications anyway?

-In graduate seminars, Trouillot would say that any account must make some necessary or convenient reifications, reductions, and essentializations, but it was important to be especially careful not to reify the central object of analysis (see Whiteness is a project, not a skin tone).
+In graduate seminars, Trouillot would say that any text must make some necessary or convenient reifications, reductions, and essentializations, but it is important to be especially careful not to reify the central object of analysis (see Whiteness is a project, not a skin tone).
 When we talk about The Pueblos, The Dobuans, or The Kwakiutl, it potentially contributes to misunderstandings that blind us to power, blind us to inequality, and blind us to history.
 Culture then starts to look a lot like race, as Zoë Burkholder writes in Franz Boas and Anti-Racist Education:

 Boas intended anthropology’s non-essentialist culture concept to replace understandings of human difference as the result of innate, biological “race.”
 The culture concept trickled down from anthropologists like Benedict to textbook authors and finally through teachers into the classroom.
 A review of textbooks and teaching journals from 1939 into the 1950s show, nonetheless, educators rarely applied the differences between race and culture that Boas promoted.
 Instead, educators typically viewed race and culture as synonymous.
 Well-meaning teachers had their students study “racial” minorities in terms of the positive cultural attributes that seemingly defined them.
 The result was a softer, culturalized notion of race that reproduced the dangerous, tautological generalizations Boas had rallied against in the first place.
 (2006:25)